taniagmangolini/awesome_kreport_charts/README.md

 * sunburst_values
 * treemap

-There are some chart examples at samples_files folder.
+There are some chart examples at the samples_files folder.

 It is possible to show all domains, or select some domain to show (Viruses, Bacteria, Archaea or Eukarya).
 You can also apply filters such as minimum reads/contigs and exclude taxons.